jordanthornquest/jordanthornquest/_home_list/04_rac_tur.md

     url: "https://open.spotify.com/artist/5mGnbFnoUYEUNE5EKnQY7R?si=Ma7A3o-rSRia15ow53CUkQ"
 ---

 I did recording engineering for the debut album by [Raccoon Tour](https://raccoontour.bandcamp.com), a music project by [Nate Burr](https://www.youtube.com/NateIsLame).
 My guitar work is featured here, as well.
-The record does not have a release date.
+The record will release in 2020.